EMODnet/EMODnet-Biology-Benthos-Interpolated-Maps/README.md

 # EMODnet-Biology-Benthos-Interpolated-Maps

-`DIVA` (Data Interpolating Variational Analysis) and `DIVAnd`ß (DIVA in n dimensions) are software tools primarily designed to generate gridded maps of continuous variables such as sea water temperature, salinity or oxygen concentration.
+`DIVA` (Data Interpolating Variational Analysis) and `DIVAnd` (DIVA in __n__ dimensions) are software tools primarily designed to generate gridded maps of continuous variables such as sea water temperature, salinity or oxygen concentration.
 The main advantages over other interpolation or analysis method are:
 * coastlines and physical boundaries are taken into account by the method.
 * large datasets (million of data points) can be ingested and processed by the tool.

 DIVAnd is a multi-dimensional generalization ([Barth et al., 2014](https://dx.doi.org/10.5194/gmd-7-225-2014)), written in the [Julia language](https://julialang.org/), with a new mathematical formulation with respect to the previous DIVA code.

 This directory provides the codes and tools to
-- process the presence/absence data relative to different benthos species, and
+- process the presence/absence data relative to different _benthos_ species, and
-- generat gridded field using `DIVAnd`.
+- generate gridded field using `DIVAnd`.

 ## DIVAnd for presence/absence data